 Stay Safe at the Pump

 So while the answer to the question “can you leave your car on while pumping gas” is technically yes, the real world answer is a resounding no. When it is time to gas up, turn off the car and remove the keys from the ignition every time.
 Leave the service station fires to the Hollywood stunt folks, and always take every possible precaution to keep yourself and others safe when you’re fueling your vehicle.

-Check out all the fuel and emission system parts available on NAPA Online, or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
-For more information on the question, “Can you leave your car on while pumping gas?” chat with an expert at your local NAPA AUTO PARTS store.
+Check out all the fuel & emissions system parts available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on the question, “Can you leave your car on while pumping gas?” chat with a knowledgeable expert at your local NAPA Auto Parts store.

 Featured image courtesy of Pixabay.

 Matt Keegan has maintained his love for cars ever since his father taught him kicking tires can be one way to uncover a problem with a vehicle’s suspension system.
 He since moved on to learn a few things about coefficient of drag, G-forces, toe-heel shifting, and how to work the crazy infotainment system in some random weekly driver.
 Matt is a member of the Washington Automotive Press Association and is a contributor to various print and online media sources.